LorraneAlkimim/VuePic/README.md

 # vuepic

-> A Vue.js training project
+> A Vue.js project for training

 ## Build Setup